Trust Pilot Customer Feedback Mobile

 The weight of street light poles will depend on their style, material, thickness, and height.
 Steel light poles will weigh more than fiberglass or aluminum street light poles.
 Taller and thicker light poles of the same material will weigh more, of course.

-The distance between street poles depends on several factors:
+The distance between streetlight poles depends on several factors:

-Taller poles can be placed further apart from each other because the light spread from the fixture will be wider.
-Fixtures mounted on taller poles will need to have a higher light output than ones mounted on shorter poles.
+• Taller poles can be placed further apart from each other because the light spread from the fixture will be wider.
+Fixtures mounted on taller poles will need to have a higher light output than ones mounted on shorter street lamp poles.

-The width of the street will determine how the light poles will be spaced.
+• The width of the street will determine how the light poles will be spaced.
 Narrow streets will not require the same amount of lighting as wide streets.
-In general, the width of the street and the height of the poles will determine the proper spacing.
+In general, the width of the street and the height of the poles will determine the proper spacing for light pole street applications.

 If the distance between the poles is too far, there will be dark spots between the poles.
 If the distance between the poles is too close, there will be bright spots between the poles.
 In both cases, the lighting will be uneven and not uniform across the roadway.

-As a rule of thumb, the spacing between the light poles should be 2.5 to 3 times their height.
+As a rule of thumb, the spacing between the pole street lights should be 2.5 to 3 times their height.
 For example, if you are using 20-foot poles for your light fixtures, a 50- to 60-foot spacing between poles is recommended.

 Another thing to consider is the arrangement of the light poles.
 This will be dependent on the width of the street.
 Here are a few general tips: